+If you're in the market for a new home, you may have heard the term "6% solution."
 The 6% solution is a "seller concession" that can save you some money.
-(But, not necessarily 6% of a home's value.)
+(But not necessarily 6% of a home's value.)
 There is a catch, too, which will be explained shortly.
-First, here's how it works, in an example swiped from our Buying a Home area:
+First, here's how it works, in an example swiped from our Home Center:

 Imagine that you and the seller agree on the price of the house at, say, $200,000.
 You then ask the seller for a 6% seller concession.
 What this means is that you add (up to) 6% to the price of the house.
 That's right, you're now going to pay $212,000 for that house -- but the seller is going to give you that $12,000 back when the sale takes place.
 You're going to use that money to cover all of your closing costs.

-The seller has no reason to refuse this -- after all, the agreed-to price is still the same.
+The seller has no reason to refuse this request -- after all, he or she still gets the agreed-to price.

 The catch with the 6% solution is that the house has to appraise for the higher value.
 If the appraiser comes back and tells you that this house won't appraise for more than $200,000, you can't do it.

 However, remember that's $12,000 less out of your pocket at the time of closing.
 If you take $12,000 and invest it at 10% (less than the market average has returned over the past 35 years), then your money will grow to more than $200,000 (before taxes) at the end of 30 years.
-So, in this scenario, it can be well worth it.
+So, in this scenario, taking this step can be well worth it.

 Naturally, you'll want to run the numbers for your particular loan to see whether it would be worth it for you.

-Note: There are certain rules under certain mortgages as to what the seller can actually pay for at closing.
+Note that there are rules under certain mortgages as to what the seller can actually pay for at closing.
 If you get $12,000 from the seller and all of your costs are $12,000, this does not necessarily mean that you won't have to pay anything.
 Be sure to ask your lender what costs the seller may cover.

-You'll find more home-buying tips in our Buying a Home area.
-Don't forget to also check out our Fool Mortgage Center, where you'll find links to several mortgage lenders offering attractive rates, as well as a bunch of information on mortgages in general and tips on what to look for.
+You'll find more home-buying tips like this in our Home Center.
+It also offers links to several mortgage lenders offering attractive rates, as well as a bunch of information on mortgages in general and tips on what to look for.
 In addition, drop by our Buying or Selling a Home discussion board.